-A door interlock switch is wired in series with line voltage.
+A door interlock switch rated 14A at 125VAC is wired in series with line voltage.
 When the blower door is removed the unit will shut down.

 NOTE - The door interlock switch is a safety switch.
-Do not by-pass or jumper switch
+Do not by-pass or jumper switch.